Neix20/TuyaDashboardRN/docs/tasklist.md

   - [x] Show Gif React-Native
 - [ ] Replace Components with Demo Components [Yatu-Dashboard]
   - [x] Global Tutorial Redux-Replace
+    - [ ] When I Set `Global Tutorial` True, It Will Auto-Start the Tutorial Process
-  - [ ] Auto Insert New Devices to Its Associated Profile Workspace [Yatu-Selenium]
+  - [x] Auto Insert New Devices to Its Associated Profile Workspace [Yatu-Selenium]
   - [x] Auto Insert New Devices to Its Associated Profile Workspace [Data-Alert] (When Add-New Device)
 - [x] Only Show Yatu Devices [Yatu-WS] (Longer)
   - [x] Trace Date of Package Active